 TIP: All these new columns are output ports only so, please check mark O

 Below screenshot will show you the list of available options in the Properties tab.
-If you data is pre sorted then, please select the Sorted Input option.
+If your data is pre-sorted then, please select the Sorted Input option.

 Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.

-Step 4: Creating Workflow for Aggregator Transformation in informatica
+Step 4: Create a Workflow for Aggregator Transformation in Informatica

-In this example we are going to use the manually created Workflow that we created in our earlier posts.
-Once we created the workflow, our next step is to create session task for our mapping.
+In this Informatica Aggregator Transformation example, we are going to use the manually created Workflow that we created in our earlier posts.
+Once we created the workflow, our next step is to create a session task for our mapping.

-Step 4(a): Creating Session for Aggregator Transformation in informatica
+Step 4(a): Create a Session for Aggregator Transformation in Informatica

-For this example we are going to create Non-reusable Session.
+For this Informatica Aggregator Transformation example, we are going to create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Aggregator_Transformation) for the session.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Aggregator_Transformation) for the session.

 Double click on the Session Task to configure it.
 Although we have to configure Sources, targets and some common properties, we not going to explain them here.
-We strictly recommend to visit Session in Informatica article to understand the properties.
+We strictly recommend visiting Session in Informatica article to understand the properties.

 From the below screenshot you can observe that the Aggregator Transformation in Informatica workflow is a valid one.
 Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.

 Once you select the Start Workflow option, Informatica PowerCenter Workflow monitor will be opened to monitor the workflow.
 From the below screenshot you can observe that our workflow is executed without any errors.